JuliaDiff/HyperDualNumbers.jl/README.md

 # HyperDualNumbers

-This Julia implementation is directly based on the C++ implementation by Jeffrey Fike and Juan Alonso, both of Stanford University, department of Aeronautics and Astronautics and is described in the paper:
+This Julia implementation is directly based on the C++ implementation by Jeffrey Fike and Juan J Alonso, both of Stanford University, department of Aeronautics and Astronautics and is described in the paper:

 [The Development of Hyper-Dual Numbers for Exact Second Derivative Calculations](https://adl.stanford.edu/hyperdual/Fike_AIAA-2011-886.pdf)